fcatrin/clc88/src/video/chroni.md

 ### Auxiliary address register
-In some cases you may need to access two different VRAM addresses at the same time, for example when copying from VRAM to VRAM, or when writing char and attribute values.
-To avoid writing the new address each time, and keep taking advantage of the autoincrement feature, you can use the auxiliary address register
+In some cases you may need to access two different VRAM addresses at the same time, for example when copying from VRAM to VRAM, or when writing char and attribute values in text mode.
+To avoid writing the new address each time, and keep taking advantage of the autoincrement feature, you can use the auxiliary address register.

-The following example use both the main address register and the auxiliary address register to copy 250 bytes of data from VRAM to VRAM
+The following example use both the main address register and the auxiliary address register to copy 250 bytes of data from VRAM to VRAM.
+Locations are pointed by SRC_ADDR and DST_ADDR

-        mwa SRC_ADDR VADDRW
+        mwa SRC_ADDR VADDR
-        mwa DST_ADDR VADDRW_AUX
+        mwa DST_ADDR VADDR_AUX
         ldx #250

-copy_vram_vram:
+    copy:
         lda VDATA
         sta VDATA_AUX
         dex
-        bne copy_vram_vram
+        bne copy

 ### VRAM byte / non-word aligned data
-Sometimes you will need to access an individual byte that is not word aligned, so you will need a 17 bit address.
-In that case you can use the VADDR 17-bit register.
+Sometimes you will need to access an individual byte that is not word aligned, but byte aligned.
+This is an exceptional case, but if you need it, you must usa  a 17 bit address.

+The address registers VADDRB and VADDRB_AUX can handle 17 bit addresses.

 The following example takes the address stored in VRAM_BYTE_ADDR* to set the VRAM address.

-        mwa VRAM_BYTE_ADDR_L VADDR
+        mwa VRAM_BYTE_ADDR_L VADDRB
-        mva VRAM_BYTE_ADDR_H VADDR+2
+        mva VRAM_BYTE_ADDR_H VADDRB+2

         ...